3BioCompBio/AcidSphingomyelinase/README.md

 This repository contains the data tables mentionned in the paper :
 Ancien F., Pucci F., Rooman M., In silico analysis of the molecular-level impact of SMPD1variants on Niemann-Pick disease severity, *MDPI*, *in review process*

+It also contains SMPD1_ZooM.py, a user-friendly program to predict the deleteriousness of variants in SMPD1 structure for homozyhous and heterozygous patients.

+## SMPD1_ZooM.py

+This tool is used to predict the phenotype related to variants in the SMPD1 gene.
+The predicted phenotype is either "A" for Niemann-Pick disease type A, "B" for Niemann-Pick disease type B or "N" for a neutral phenotype.
+USAGE:
+    python SMPD1_ZooM.py -var1 VAR1 [-var2 VAR2]

+PARAMETERS:
+    -var1:   A variant in the SMPD1 gene.
+If given alone, SMPD1-ZooM will consider homozygocy and predict the phenotype of a person holding that variant on both alleles.
+            This has to be a proteic variant following the PDB 5i81 residue numbering (i.e W84C for example) Synonymous variants (like W84W) are accepted (Mandatory).

+    -var2:   A second variant in the SMPD1 gene.
+If given, SMPD1-ZooM will consider heterozygocy and predict the phenotype of a person holding both variants in their allele.
+(Optional)

 ## NiemannPick.ActivityInputData.csv
-This file contains 66 variants with the non-standardized input data needed by SMPD1-ZooM and the reported enzymatic activity in literature.
+This file contains 69 variants with the non-standardized input data needed by SMPD1-ZooM and the reported enzymatic activity in literature.
-The file is comma-separated with line number, the columns names are described as follows:
+The file is comma-separated.
+Both values for heterozygous cases are written in the same line, separated by a '/'.
+The columns names are described as follows:

 - MutName: The mutation descriptor mapped to 3D protein structure numbering
 - Activity: Relative enzymatic activity of mutated SMPD1 (in %)
 - Annotation: The phenotype associated with the variant.
 Unknown (U), Neutral (N), Disease causing (D), NPDA causing (A) or NPDB causing (B)
-- Wsd: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsd: $\Delta\Delta W_{sd}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsds: A statistical potential associated with spatial distance between residues (in kcal/mol)
+- Wsds: $\Delta\Delta W_{sds}$, the variation of energy linked to a statistical potential associated with spatial distance between residues (in kcal/mol)
-- Wsad: A statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
+- Wsad: $\Delta\Delta W_{sad}$, the variation of energy linked to a statistical potential associated with spatial distance between residues and solvent accessibility (in kcal/mol)
 - Access: Solvent accessibility of the wild-type residue
 - PoPMuSiC: Folding free energy variation upon mutation as calculated by PoPMuSiC (in kcal/mol)
 - SNPsss: The deleteriousness score predicted by SNPMuSiC$_{SSS}$ (Deleterious if > 0)